filipeqm94/authentication-tutorial/README.md

 #### Notes:

 - With Passport it is possible to authenticate an user for as long as they have the Coookie created by the POST request in their browser

+## LEvel 6 - OAuth

+- [x] Add Google OAuth to Web Application

+#### Notes:

+- With OAuth it is more convenient to user to login to the web application and more secure